Conscription in Switzerland: Boot camp

-The age when military obligations end also varies with rank, ranging from 34 for enlisted men and NCOs to 50 for staff officers.
+The age and duration after when military obligations end also varies with rank, ranging from 12 years for enlisted men and NCOs to 50 for staff officers.
 Professional officers retire between 58 and 65.

 Long service

 Conscripts choosing long service fulfill their entire military obligations in a continuous 300-day service, after which they are incorporated in the reserve for the following seven years.
 A maximum of 15% of conscripts of any age class has the possibility to choose this path.

 Compensation

-All personnel are paid a basic compensation ranging from 4 Swiss francs a day for a recruit to CHF 30 for a lieutenant general.
+As of 2017, all personnel are paid a basic compensation ranging from 4 Swiss francs a day for a recruit to CHF 30 for a lieutenant general.
 This is further supplemented by an additional compensation ranging from 23 to 80 Swiss francs for non-commissioned officers or officers undergoing training.

 During military service, military personnel are further paid an income-loss insurance (German, EO, Erwerbsersatzordnung; French, APG, Allocation pour perte de gain).
 This "EO" is financed with social contributions levied on salaries.

 For employees, the "EO" consists in a compensation of 80% of their regular salary.
 Most employers, however, continue to pay the full salary during military service.
 In this case, the compensation is paid to the employer.
 Employers cannot fire a person in service by law, although there is no specific provision preventing a conscript from being fired before or after a period of service, other than the catch-all law against wrongful termination.

-Students, independents or unemployed persons receive a fixed compensation of CHF 62, although this compensation amounts to CHF 97 for non-commissioned and commissioned officers during undergoing training.
+Students, independents or unemployed persons receive a fixed compensation of CHF 62, although this compensation amounts to CHF 97 for non-commissioned and commissioned officers while undergoing training.
 This "EO" can be further improved to a maximum CHF 174 if one has children.